How energy usage contributes to climate breakdown

 In the modern world we have become dependent on electrical energy to power our lives.
 Unfortunately 75% of our energy is provided by polluting non-renewable sources.

 Coal is the most widely used energy source.
 It also emits more carbon than any other fossil fuel.
 Next up is natural gas.
 It might sound ‘green’ but much like coal it produces carbon when burned.
-Then there’s oil, it’s only a small part of our total energy consumption, but it’s the second biggest emitter behind coal.
-Finally, nuclear which is the cleanest of the non-renewables, but it’s still responsible for emissions.
+Finally there’s oil, it’s only a small part of our total energy consumption, but it’s the second biggest emitter behind coal.

-It’s worth noting renewable sources such as wind, solar and hydro electricity also have a carbon footprint from their production, but all have a lower environmental impact and won’t run out.
+Nuclear and renewable sources such as wind, solar and hydro electricity also have a carbon footprint from their production, but all have a much lower environmental impact.

 What stops us from choosing renewable energy?